durrantlab/autogrow4/tutorial/TUTORIAL.md

     --mgl_python /PATH_TO/mgltools_win32_1.5.6\ + /PATH_TO/pythonsh ...
 ```

-If one wants to provide a custom pathing to these location, providing these
-variables at the command line will override any auto-location.
+Specifying the `--prepare_ligand4.py`, `--prepare_receptor4.py`, and
+`--mgl_python` parameters explicitly will override the paths that AutoGrow
+determines using the `--mgltools_directory` parameter alone.

 ### obabel

-Openbabel is optional.
-But you must use either MGLTools, `obabel`, or custom
+AutoDock can also perform the .pdb to .pdbqt conversion using Open Babel if
+the user prefers not to use MGLTools or custom file-conversion/docking
-file converter/docking software.
+software.

-Openbabel citations:

 N M O'Boyle, M Banck, C A James, C Morley, T Vandermeersch, and G R Hutchison.
 "Open Babel: An open chemical toolbox."
 J. Cheminf.
 (2011), 3, 33.
 DOI:10.1186/1758-2946-3-33

-The Open Babel Package, version 2.3.1 http://openbabel.org (accessed Oct 2011)

-`obabel` is a command-line tool for cheminformatic file conversion.
-It is used
+Open Babel includes the `obabel` command-line tool for cheminformatic file
-by AutoGrow4 to convert .pdb files to .pdbqt format.
+conversion.
+It is used by AutoGrow4 to convert .pdb files to .pdbqt format, as

-- .pdbqt format is required by Vina type docking programs including Autodock
+required for docking with Vina-type programs such as Autodock Vina and
-  Vina and QuickVina2
-- An alternative conversion option is `MGLTools`.
+QuickVina2.

 #### Installation

-Quick install (Linux/Mac OS) - An easy installation on Linux machines is:
+An easy installation on Linux/macOS machines is:

 ```bash
 sudo apt-get install openbabel